Morganamilo/paru/CONTRIBUTING.md

 ### Updating existing translations

-To update existing translations against new code you must first update the template file then update the .po files.
+To update existing translations against new code you must first update the .po files.

 Do this as its own commit.

-Updating the template requires [xtr](https://github.com/woboq/tr) to be installed.

 ```
-./scripts/mkpot
 ./scripts/updpo
 git commit po
 ```